 - Record audio and add an image to your vocabulary.

 - Learn new vocabulary with a slideshow.

 - Train your vocabulary with learning cards, multiple choice or written tests.

 - See your learning results in a pie chart and your learning progress in a bar chart.

-You can try iVocabulary3 on your iPhone, iPod touch and iPad for free!
-The free version is limited to 30 words, but you can unlock the unlimited version from inside the app.
+On your iPhone, iPod touch and iPad you can try iVocabulary 3 for free!
+The free version is limited to 30 words in a maximum of 3 books, but you can unlock the unlimited version from inside the app.